Avian First Aid: Blood Everywhere! Now What?

 - After assembling your HARI Approved First Aid Arsenal, and finding the location of the injury, begin treating the injured bird with hydrotherapy techniques.

 Many of us automatically practice hydrotherapy when we experience a scrape or cut on ourselves.
 We run over to the sink and run water on or grab a wet cloth to sooth and wash away the blood.
 So why the fancy name?
 Aside from allowing a better view of the wound, running warm soothing water removes dirt and debris.
 The action of allowing running water to flow onto an injured site will naturally and painlessly remove the dead cells and dry blood from a wound.
-The movement of the water will also trigger in immediate cell tissue repair response, decrease inflammation and activate circulation and encourage vascularization.
+The movement of the water will also trigger an immediate cell tissue repair response, decrease inflammation and activate circulation and encourage vascularization.
 This increased blood flow carries nutrients to help repair the damage.
 In fact, hydrotherapy is beneficial for birds with challenges in skin conditions such as feather plucking and Amazon Foot Necrosis.
 Be sure the water source is clean and of cool to warm temperatures.

 Now-Stop the Blood Flow!

-Sometimes this easy-and sometimes it’s not!
+Sometimes it’s easy-and sometimes it’s not!
 Typical injuries on parrots, and especially finch species, for that matter are often difficult to bandage as traditional bandages are complicated to apply.
 And inevitably, the patient, in an attempt to rid the foreign object, can complicate the severity of the injury or delay the healing process.

 Here are some HARI suggestions to help…

 Some wounds on birds are often challenging to keep bandaged as seen with the macaw that suffered a bloody injury just under the nail bed.
-Traditional bandages are difficult to apply and the bird only tears them off-an instinctive action that com plicates the injury and delays the healing process.
+Traditional bandages are difficult to apply and the bird only tears them off-an instinctive action that complicates the injury and delays the healing process.

 - Treatment starts with hydrotherapy and is then followed with clay poultice.